Latest newsKeeping up to date with the latest news on estate regeneration in London.

 You can view the Mayor’s report here, the full planning application documents (except the financial viability assessment which hasn’t been published) on Lambeth’s planning portal here and our web page about the Geoffrey Close estate here.

-Grahame Park estate
+Grahame Park estate - racking up the rents

 An FOI request has revealed that housing association Notting Hill Genesis charged higher rents than it was supposed to for replacement social housing on Barnet’s Grahame Park estate - in breach of both funding conditions and the planning permission.